signmotion/thematic_names/README.md

 ## TODO

+- Principles and tests for synopses.
 - Example with external own set of names.
-- Names in other languages.
+- Names and synopses in other languages.